-Please note: Every property is different and there are a huge amount a varying factors to consider when fitting a hardwood floor.
-It is impossible to have a strict set of instructions due to the variations from job to job.
-The following information is to provide guidance and help only.
-If you have any specific questions or if you can’t find that answer you are looking for please contact JFJ Wood Flooring on 01598 740197 or email email@example.com
+Please note: Every property is different and there is a huge amount of varying factors to consider when fitting a hardwood floor.
+It is impossible to have a strict set of instructions for installations due to the variations from job to job.
+Our pre Installation Guide for Engineered Wood Flooring is a guide that’s here to help.
+Should you have any specific questions, or if you can’t find that information you’re looking for, please contact us by calling 01598 740197 or email email@example.com.

 It is essential that that the both the subfloor and environment are suitable and ready for your wooden floor to be laid.
 The relative humidity of the room needs to be between 45-65%.
 This can be tested by leaving a relative humidity meter in the room.
 The wooden flooring is designed to be laid into an environmentally controlled structure.
 The room must be dry and all wet trades such as plastering must have been finished and allowed to dry.